Australian boobook: Breeding

-Across Australia, breeding takes place from July to February, though peaks in October, and is generally earlier in more northern areas.
+Across Australia, breeding takes place from July to February, peaks in October, and is generally earlier in more northern areas.
 Eggs are laid from August to October in Queensland, from September to November in New South Wales and southern Western Australia, July to September in central and northern Western Australia, in October and November in Victoria, and in September to December in South Australia.

 The Australian boobook nests in holes in trees between 1 and 20 m (3–70 ft) above the ground.
 The holes are generally vertical, and mostly in eucalypts, though other trees such as coast banksia (Banksia integrifolia) have been recorded.
 Some sites are reused by the species for up to 20 years, especially if broods have been successfully raised in them before.
 Boobooks may also evict other birds such as galahs (Eolophus roseicapillus) to use their hollows, and have used sites abandoned by babblers, crows, and ravens.
 The male does more of the site preparation, such as lining the base of the hollow with leaves.

 Two or three oval, white eggs, laid two to three days apart, are most commonly laid in a clutch, though one to five may be seen.
 They average 41.6 mm long by 35.5 mm wide and are finely pitted.
 The female alone incubates the eggs, during which time she is fed by the male.
 She does leave the nest at dusk for around half an hour, sometimes to bathe.
 Incubation takes 30–31 days, with the young often hatching at the same time.
 Occasionally, the time between the first and the last eggs hatching can be a few days.